By Joseph Y Calhoun III, President of Alhambra Investments

 A further tactical choice for the Fortress Portfolio was to make it passive with a one-year rebalancing period.

 The goal of the Fortress is to perform well in all four economic environments.
 A decade-by-decade review shows it accomplishes that goal.
-It underperforms slightly during strong dollar periods, but more than makes up for that in weak dollar periods.
+It underperforms slightly worse than the stock/bond portfolio during strong dollar periods (such as the 1990s), but more than makes up for that in weak dollar periods (2002-2008).
 I think that is important because the long-term trajectory of the dollar is down since the end of Bretton Woods.
 And after a strong dollar decade in the 2010s, we may be due for another period of weakness.

 Back in 2000, my research was the beginning of a customized approach to managing one client’s money, so he would have a prosperous retirement, even as the Nasdaq and S&P 500 stock exchanges were on the precipice of severe bear markets.
 The engineer in me knew I had developed something that in many aspects was before its time.
 Quite simply back then, the parts did not exist to build this machine in volume for mainstream investors.
 But by 2006, when I founded Alhambra Investments, the tools to easily construct and run such a portfolio for regular folks were widely available in the form of exchange-traded funds (ETFs) for bonds, real estate, and commodities.